Effects Architecture¶

 EffectColorloop (colorloop.py):

-- Implements continuous hue rotation
+FrameEffect(not LIFXEffect directly) - Implements continuous hue rotation via frame generation

-- Randomized direction, device order, saturation
+- Randomized direction and saturation

 - Runs indefinitely until stopped